CS 70

 Eliminating Redundancy

-One problem with the Makefile above is its redundancy.
+One problem with our example Makefile is its redundancy.
 If we wanted to use the g++ compiler instead of clang++, or if we wanted to turn on even more compiler warnings, we’d have to make lots of changes in lots of places, which is tedious and error-prone.

 We can reduce that redundancy by using variables (which make calls macros).
 Specifically, if we have the line